TypiCMS/Base/readme.md

 ### Tags

 Tags are linked to projects and use the [Selectize](https://brianreavis.github.io/selectize.js/) jQuery plugin.
-The tags moudle has many to many polymorphic relations so it could easily be linked to other modules.
+The tags module has many to many polymorphic relations so it could easily be linked to other modules.

 ### Events